Ask a doctor about a prescription for PERINDOPRIL/INDAPAMIDE COMBIX 2 mg/0.625 mg TABLETS

 ? pancreatitis (inflammation of the pancreas),

-? reduction in the number of white blood cells in the blood, making infections more likely,
+? reduction in the number of white blood cells, making infections more likely,

-? reduction in the number of red blood cells that can cause paleness in the skin and produce weakness or shortness of breath (anemia in patients who have received a kidney transplant or in patients undergoing hemodialysis, aplastic anemia, or hemolytic anemia),
+? reduction in the number of red blood cells, which can cause paleness of the skin and produce weakness or shortness of breath (anemia in patients who have received a kidney transplant or in patients undergoing hemodialysis, aplastic anemia, or hemolytic anemia),

 ? hepatitis (inflammation of the liver),